 Awards will be for one year for research that is directly related to the Center’s theme of the “Proteomics of Altered Signaling in Addiction":

 and that proposes either to apply existing technologies available from the Cores or to develop new technologies.
 Awards to non-Center investigators will be accompanied by Center membership for at least the term of the award.
 Priority will be given to new projects that are directly related to our Center’s theme, to collaborative projects involving multiple investigators, and to Technology Development projects.
-The receipt deadline for the current round of Pilot Research Project grant applications for Grant Year 12 is April 1, 2016 with the earliest anticipated start date of June 1, 2016.
+The receipt deadline for the next round of Pilot Research Project grant applications for Grant Year 12 is April 1, 2016 with the earliest anticipated start date of June 1, 2016.

 - Approach (must address the review criteria outlined below and include Preliminary Results if applicable)